-The Women Unlimited Association is a not-for-profit women’s organization in Nova Scotia that promotes the full participation of women in trades and technology.
-We work with industry, governments, educational institutions and the community to address the systemic barriers that limit the participation of diverse women in these fields.
+The non-profit Women Unlimited Association promotes the full participation of women in trades and technology.
+Part of Nova Scotia Community College, Women Unlimited works with industry, governments, other educational institutions and the community to address systemic barriers that limit the participation of diverse women in these fields.

 The Women Unlimited Association grew out of the Women's Economic Equality (WEE) Society and the Hypatia Association—two organizations that have been national leaders in building strategies to support the full participation of diverse women in trades and technology.

 In early 2000, industry began raising concerns about impending skills shortages in trades and technology.
 Coupling those concerns with the systemic under-representation of women in these fields, WEE and Hypatia saw an opening and stepped up.
 They began a collaborative, community-based process wherein they reached out to all stakeholders.
 Throughout this process, unemployed women shared their experiences trying to access training and employment in these fields, women working in industry spoke about their sense of isolation and high schools explored how girls make career choices.
 The Nova Scotia Community College (NSCC) examined the reasons for the decline in enrolment of women in their trades and technology programs.
 Employers shared their challenges recruiting and retaining women.
 Governments examined policies affecting both the under-representation of women and the needs of industry to address skills shortages.
 And, community organizations reflected the challenges diverse women face.